thierbig/Auctionator-3.3.5-Fixed/README.md

 - A new mark has been added to the items tooltip - the [median](https://en.wikipedia.org/wiki/Median) price.
 Calculated based on the last 15 full scans of the auction house and stored in `SavedVars`.

 ## New Features
-- 20 seconds timeout on full scan, which means infinite hang usually
+- 20 seconds timeout on full scan, which would mean infinite hang anyway
 - Added modern-like "Inventory" section on the "sell" tab
+- Alt-right click to list items from bag (can't do right click because of game limitation)

-See the screenshot
+See the screenshot for modern inventory for ultra fast listing:

 <p align="center">
 <img src="https://i115.fastpic.org/big/2021/0926/e6/020ebdf2dfa301ea50233b5315c318e6.png">